wmcorless/kema/doc/Ubuntu 20.04 Build.md

 UNIX BUILD NOTES
 ====================
-This does not work.
-It is a work in progress.

-Some notes on how to build Kemacoin Core in Unix.

-On a ubuntu 20.04 server from root
+Some notes on how to build Kemacoin Core On a ubuntu 20.04 server from root.

 ## Linux Distribution Specific Instructions